Trusted Review Publications Consistently Rank TCNJ among the Nation's Top Schools

 Programs Offered Through the Schools of Education and Nursing, Health and Exercise Science Include Choices in Specialization Coursework, Certification Options, and Global Opportunities

 The School of Education offers a range of graduate programs in education.
 To earn a Master of Arts in Teaching, students must complete a program that consists of required core courses, plus specialization coursework to meet state certification requirements in a discipline.
-Specialization disciplines for those seeking a master's in teaching include: early childhood education, elementary education, special education, and secondary education in English, social studies, and STEM areas including Math, physics, biology, chemistry and technology education.
+Specialization disciplines for those seeking a master's in teaching include: early childhood education, elementary education, special education, and secondary education (global) in English, social studies, and STEM areas including Math, physics, biology, chemistry and technology education.
 Full-time students can complete the Master of Arts in Teaching program in just over one year (or in 18 months with a dual certification in special and elementary education).
 Post-bac certification is also available in special education, P-3 and TESL.
 Advanced programs are offered in special education, reading, and leadership.

 The School of Education offers certification and graduate programs in teaching at various sites throughout the world, including those in Spain, Thailand, Portugal, and South Africa.
 Additionally, students who are matriculated in domestic programs leading to teacher certification may student teach at international schools throughout the world.